SAP-samples/cloud-mdk-samples/Showcase_Apps/CalendarViewExtensionApp/README.md

 ## Key Highlights

 * Filtering of Object Table by selected date using implementation of Extensions `OnValueChange` event.
+This event is currently not supported in the layout editor, open the `Calendar.page` in code editor to access it.
-(Note: You might not see any Sales Orders in the table.
+    >You might not see any Sales Orders in the table.
 Read below on how to add additional Sales Orders)
 * Native control used: [Android CalendarView](https://developer.android.com/reference/android/widget/CalendarView)

 ## To Do